WHAT ARE PROPS IN RETAIL? (PLUS EXAMPLES!)

 Specific props, along with color, design and clever signage told a story.
 Customers were enchanted by surroundings and were motivated to buy.
 Why?
 The take-away from this scenario is that when you want to promote visual merchandise, you must be deliberate in your approach.
 It’s about color, theme, texture, movement and how you use props to tell your product’s story.

-Customers are nearly always attracted to storefront windows with cleverly featured visual merchandising.
+Customers are nearly always attracted to storefront windows with cleverly featured visual merchandising props and graphics that pop.
 It increases foot traffic and is often responsible for most retail sales.
 How do you effectively attract these customers?
-Here are several suggestions that will help you on your way to having a great visual presentation.
+Here are several suggestions that will help you on your way to having a great visual presentation and effectively promoting your product.

 - Less is more.
 There is a technique in design called empty space.
 You do not have to put every single prop you have found into the design.
 The star of the display is your product.
 Let it rest on a large block of color or odd shape.
 Don’t have too much around the product to clutter it.